-Sacrificial anodes are installed on the outdrive unit and should be installed on the trim tabs if the boat is to be left in the water.
+Sacrificial anodes are installed on the outdrive units and should be installed on the trim tabs if the boat is to be left in the water.
 Contact your dealer for the proper size and type of anodes to be used and the specific installation procedure.
 Anodes should be checked monthly and changed when they are 75% of their original size.
+When replacing the anodes, make sure the contact surfaces are clean, shinny metal and free of paint and corrosion.
+Never paint over the anode.